The campus map is provided for your reference.

 9. Regina A. Quick Center For The Arts, dedicated in 1990, contains the 750-seat Aloysius P. Kelley, S.J.
 Theatre, the smaller Lawrence A. Wien Experimental Theatre or "Black Box," and the Thomas J. Walsh Art Gallery.
 The center supports the University's Visual and Performing Arts program and is a resource for the community.
 It was named for Regina A. Quick whose husband, a University trustee, and children provided support and initiative for the construction of the center.

 10. Dimenna-Nyselius Library, opened in 1968 and renovated in 2001, honors the late Gustav and Dagmar Nyselius, and alumnus Joseph DiMenna.
 The library, which also houses the University Archives, provides access to over 750,000 print and e-books, more than 27,000 music and film titles, and offers a comprehensive array of subscription databases and e-journals in all disciplines which contain full-text articles of newspapers, journals, and magazines.
 All electronic resources are available 24/7.
 In addition, the library provides computer labs, an Information Commons, group study rooms, collaborative work areas, an instruction classroom, a multimedia auditorium, a café, and wireless connectivity.
-The Center for Academic Excellence is also located in the library.
+The Center for Academic Excellence and and the University's Writing Center are also located in the library.

 11. Bannow Science Center houses classrooms, laboratories, and faculty offices for biology, chemistry, physics, psychology, and mathematics departments, as well as the Frederick W. Kelly, S.J.
 Computer Center.
 Opened in 1971, the science center was named for Rudolph Frederick Bannow (1897-1962), an industrialist active in community service in the Bridgeport area.
 It was renovated and expanded in 2001.